ProlificsPanther/DockerPanther/README.md

 # What is Panther?
 Panther is a RAD platform that enables the development of mobile, web and desktop applications.

-For more information and related downloads for Panther components, please visit https://www.prolifics.com/jampanther-tools
+For more information on Panther components, please visit https://www.prolifics.com/jampanther-tools

 # Pre-Requisites: